 A. Sutherland - AncientPages.com - Among all the achievements of ancient engineering, Roman aqueducts belong to the most exceptional ones.

-Engineers in ancient Roman Empire knew that one of the most fundamental requirements for any town or city to exist is to supply it with water, because it is basic human need.
+Engineers in the ancient Roman Empire knew that one of the most fundamental requirements for any town or city to exist is to supply it with water because it is a basic human need.

 In 312 BC, a Roman politician Appius Claudius Caecus ordered that an aqueduct be built to supply Rome with water.
 The aqueduct was one of two major Roman projects carried out during this period; the other was a road for military purposes.

 The city must have water to drink, cook, and clean, but it also must have all indispensable arrangements to remove unwanted water.
 Both ancient and modern Rome has been well supplied with the means for delivering water to the city and taking it away.

 Ancient Romans were highly skilled engineers.
 By the early fourth century AD, Rome was being supplied by more than twelve aqueducts, which cooperatively could bring more than a million cubic meters of fresh water to the city every day!
 This massive amount of water was delivered to Rome’s inhabitants through a complex network of tanks and pipes and to about 1,500 public fountains, pools, and almost 900 public and private baths.

 “With so many indispensable structures for so many aqueducts,” remarked Frontinus, “compare, if you will, the idle pyramids or the useless, though famous, works of the Greeks….” wrote Sextus Julius Frontinus around AD 98, in his book called “De Aquis Urbis Romae” (About the Waters of the City of Rome).

 Much of our knowledge of the Roman water supply system comes from this book.
 Frontinus was a prominent Roman civil engineer and the top official responsible for overseeing the water supply of Rome.
 In his book, he described Rome’s aqueducts.